blackdoor/jose/README.md

 ### Selecting a JSON implementation

-Work in progress, currently just `import pkg.Json._`
+Work in progress, currently just `import black.door.jose.Json._` for Play JSON support.
-Later on the `Mapper` implicits for each json library will be in separate projects so that you can select one without pulling in dependencies for the others.
+Implement `Mapper` implicits to add support for new libraries.

 ### Async key resolution and validation checks